natanya22/Timed-Traffic-Simulation-Over-Small-City-Plans/README.md

  **Objective of the project** :-

- Creating effecient traffic schedules from given city plans
+ Creating traffic schedules from given city plans

  Given input test file , reading inputs for: